ingferchorojas/utils-datetime/README.md

 // 2023-10-23T22:14:49.876Z
 ```

-- timetransform = (date: Date, timeDelta: ITimeDelta): Performs addition or subtraction operations on a date according to the provided options.
+- timeTransform = (date: Date, timeDelta: ITimeDelta): Performs addition or subtraction operations on a date according to the provided options.

 ```typescript
 interface ITimeDelta {